mihiro10/tracking_iss/README.md

 <h3>Flask App/Scripts</h3>

-`iss_tracker.py:` contains three endpoints that provide information on the ISS's location and speed:
+`iss_tracker.py:` contains a number of endpoints that provide information on the ISS's location and speed:

 | Route | Method    | What it does   |
 | :---:   | :---: | :---: |